When were digital cameras popularized

 Another key factor in the popularity of digital cameras was the development of image sensors.
 These sensors replaced the need for film by converting light into electronic signals, resulting in high-quality photos and enhanced resolution.
 The ability to instantly transfer images to a computer or upload them to the internet further increased the appeal of digital photography.

-See also Best 35mm slr digital camera for beginners
+See also Best mid range dslr digital camera

 As the years went by, digital cameras became more affordable, allowing even casual photographers to own one.
 In addition, manufacturers began to introduce innovative features, such as zoom lenses and image stabilization, which further improved the overall photography experience.